dm3-org/dm3/packages/delivery-service/README.md

 These metrics are accumulated over the `metricsCollectionIntervalInSeconds`, which can be defined in the config file and defaults to 1 hour.
 They are retained for `metricsRetentionDurationInSeconds`, which defaults to 10 days.

 The metrics are not sent anywhere, but can be accessed by anyone via the `/metrics` endpoint.
 This endpoint censors the current collection interval to prevent real-time tracking, which would reduce the privacy of the users.

+In order to disable metrics collection, set `metricsRetentionDurationInSeconds` to 0.